slomasov/BIOS270-AU25/Pipeline/Pipeline.md

 > *"I’ll just run these steps manually this one time..." — last words before three weeks of debugging filenames.*

+- Modified and submitted coding files as specified in the md assignment

 Today, we’ll learn how to build and manage pipelines using **SLURM** and **Nextflow**